franklinqin0/blog/docs/views/glossary.md

 sidebar: false
 ---

-In case you don't get some abbreviation, read this blog.

-<!-- more -->

 At GS, people like to use abbreviations w/i the company and teams.
 There is even a website to keep track of the mappings from abbrevations to full names and meanings in case confusions arise.
 Thus, I follow that practice and build the glossary below.

+<!-- more -->

 ## General Abbreviations